-- (iii) A list of the relevant panels, monitoring mechanisms and their reports, as appropriate; - (iv) A list of the Security Council missions undertaken and their reports, as appropriate; - (v) A list of the peacekeeping operations established, functioning or terminated, as appropriate; - (vi) A list of the reports of the Secretary-General prepared for the Security Council. - 58.
-The report will continue to include an account of the other matters considered by the Council, the work of the Military Staff Committee and of the subsidiary bodies of the Security Council.
-The report shall also continue to include matters that were brought to the attention of the Council but not discussed during the period covered by the report. - 59.
-In addition, the Secretariat should post the current annual report of the Security Council on the United Nations website.
-The relevant web page should be updated to provide the information as necessitated under future notes issued by the President of the Security Council with respect to the annual report. - 60.
-The report will continue to be adopted at a public meeting of the Security Council where members of the Council who wish to do so could comment on the work of the Council for the period covered by the report.
-The President of the Council for the month in which the report is presented to the General Assembly will also make reference to the verbatim record of the Council's discussion prior to its adoption of the annual report.
+- (d) Part IV shall contain an account of the work of the Military Staff Committee; - (e) Part V shall cover matters that were brought to the attention of the Council but not discussed at the meetings of the Council during the reporting period; - (f) The members of the Security Council acknowledge that the work of the Security Council subsidiary bodies is an inseparable part of the Council's work.
+Part VI of the report shall therefore contain concise information about the work of subsidiary bodies of the Security Council, including counter-terrorism committees, sanctions committees, working groups, and international tribunals established by the Security Council, as appropriate. - 73.
+The Secretariat should post the current annual report of the Security Council on the United Nations website.
+The relevant web page should be updated to provide the information as necessitated under future notes issued by the President of the Security Council with respect to the annual report. - 74.
+The report will continue to be adopted at a public meeting of the Security Council where members of the Council who wish to do so may comment on the work of the Council for the period covered by the report.
+The President of the Council for the month in which the report is submitted to the General Assembly will also make reference to the verbatim record of the Council's discussion prior to its adoption of the annual report. - 75.
+If appropriate, the President of the Security Council will continue the practice of not scheduling meetings or informal consultations of the Council on the first day of the debate on the report in the General Assembly.

-XII.
+XIII.
 Newly elected members

-- 61. The Security Council invites the newly elected members of the Council to attend all meetings of the Council and its subsidiary bodies and the informal consultations of the whole, for a period of six weeks immediately preceding their term of membership or as soon as they have been elected, if the election takes place less than six weeks prior to the beginning of their terms.
-The Security Council also invites the Secretariat to provide all relevant communications of the Council to the newly elected members during the above-mentioned period. - 62.
-The members of the Security Council also agree that, if an incoming member will be assuming the Presidency of the Council in the first two months of its term on the Council, it will be invited to attend the informal consultations of the whole for the period of two months immediately preceding its term of membership (that is, with effect from 1 November).\ - 63.
+- 76. The Security Council invites the newly elected members of the Council to attend all meetings of the Council and its subsidiary bodies and the informal consultations of the whole, for a period of six weeks immediately preceding their term of membership or as soon as they have been elected, if the election is held less than six weeks prior to the beginning of their terms.
+The Security Council also invites the Secretariat to provide all relevant communications of the Council to the newly elected members during the above-mentioned period. - 77.
+The members of the Security Council also agree that, if an incoming member will be assuming the presidency of the Council in the first two months of its term on the Council, it will be invited to attend the informal consultations of the whole for the period of two months immediately preceding its term of membership (that is, with effect from 1 November). - 78.
 The Security Council invites the Secretariat to continue to take appropriate measures to familiarize the newly elected members with the work of the Council and its subsidiary bodies, including by providing briefing materials and holding seminars before they begin to attend Council meetings.